melendez2294/Terraform/README.md

 # Terraform
-The code for the EC2 Instance (Ubuntu Virtual Machine) is included in this side branch.
+The code for the EC2 Instance (AWS Ubuntu virtual server) is included in this side branch.
 It setups the SSH server (AWS cloud infrastructure) using a Terraform script in an Ubuntu 18 virtual machine.